kr-ai-dev-association/aidev-ide/README.md

 VSCode base code assistant plugin with LLM and LM support.

+## v5.2.0 (UI/UX Transformation & Agentic Loop Refinement)
+- **UI/UX Revolution**:
+  - **Consolidated Status**: Removed `TaskQueue` panel and top `ProcessingSteps`.
+All progress is now integrated into a terminal-style loading area with a character-by-character typing animation.
+  - **Conditional Sticky Bar**: The processing status bar now follows the screen—it stays inline when visible and becomes sticky at the top when scrolled out of view.
+  - **Clean Interface**: Suppressed LLM internal monologues (thinking) from the chat panel, showing only meaningful reasoning and tool results.
+- **Enhanced Agentic Loop**:
+  - **Interleaved Execution**: LLM reasoning and tool execution results (with code previews) are now displayed in an interleaved fashion for better transparency.
+  - **Smart Nudging**: Added logic to detect "analysis-only" responses and nudge the LLM to take concrete actions or create plans.
+  - **Background Execution**: Commands like `npm install` now use a "soft timeout," continuing in the background without blocking the loop.
+- **Robust Tooling**:
+  - **Advanced update_file**: Implemented a highly robust matching system including fuzzy matching, block anchors, structural matching (ignoring whitespace), and out-of-order edits.
+  - **Smart list_files Filtering**: Automatically excludes development artifacts like `node_modules`, `.git`, and build folders from file listings to reduce context noise.
+  - **System Message UI**: Standardized styling for tool execution notifications (e.g., `✅ [Created]`, `🚀 [Executed]`) with icons and integrated code snippets.
+- **Architectural Refinement**:
+  - **ConversationManager Refactor**: Significantly refactored for Single Responsibility Principle (SRP) and type safety.
+  - **Dynamic Model Loading**: Removed hardcoded Ollama model mapping; the system now dynamically uses any model selected in the UI.
+  - **Centralized UI Bridge**: All webview communications are now unified through the `WebviewBridge` service.

 ## v5.1.3 (External API Removal)
 - **External API removal**: Removed all external API integrations (Weather, Stock, News APIs)
   - Removed Weather API integration (Korean Meteorological Administration API)